saharama/saharama.github.io/essays/smart-questions.md

 First, search StackOverflow for a question submitted by a developer that demonstrates the “smart way”.
 Such a question should follow the precepts established by Raymond.
 In addition, the answers provided by the community should demonstrate that asking a question the smart way leads to both efficient and effective help.

+We first take a look at a question that showcases great question format and proposal.

 Example of a good question: <a href="https://stackoverflow.com/questions/9371238/why-is-reading-lines-from-stdin-much-slower-in-c-than-python"> Reading lines in C versus Python</a>

+This was also very effective because the author of the question continued to update his post.
+There is a summary of the answer to his question denoted at the top.

 ## Back to the Drawing Screen